Actipro/WPF-Controls/Documentation/topics/syntaxeditor/irony-addon/getting-started.md

 This sample will show how to create an [ISyntaxLanguage](xref:ActiproSoftware.Text.ISyntaxLanguage) that does not have syntax highlighting (see section below for more info on this) but can automatically call Irony asynchronously when text changes occur on documents using the language.

 In the sample we use an example language called "SimpleLanguage".
-The grammar class is named SimpleLanguageGrammar.
+The grammar class is named `SimpleLanguageGrammar`.

 ### Creating an Ambient Parse Request Dispatcher